Jockwell/Portfolio/portfolio_3/README.md

 The script generates a random current account balance at the beginning.
 You can transfer funds to your savings account and perform other operations securely using your PIN.

+## Portfolio Details
+For more information please refer to the attached safe_bank.png file.
+It provides detailed project guidelines.